flux-iac/tofu-controller/docs/use-tf-controller/integration-with-terraform-enterprise-or-cloud.md

 # Terraform Enterprise and Terraform Cloud Integration

 Terraform is a secure and robust platform designed to store the Terraform states for your production systems.
 When working with Infrastructure as Code, managing and ensuring the state is both secure and consistent is critical.

-TF-Controller supports both Terraform Cloud and Terraform Enterprise.
+Tofu Controller supports both Terraform Cloud and Terraform Enterprise.
 The `spec.cloud` in the Terraform CRD enables users to integrate their Kubernetes configurations with Terraform workflows.

 To get started, simply place your Terraform Cloud token in a Kubernetes Secret and specify it in the `spec.cliConfigSecretRef` field of the Terraform CR.